anandk26/lms/README.md

 The front end technologies used in LMS are: HTML5, CSS3, Twitter Bootstrap3, AngularJS, JavaScript

-The back end technologies used in LMS are: Core Java, RESTfull webservices using Jersey(JAX-RS), Spring framework, Hibernate, Oracle
+The back end technologies used in LMS are: Core Java, RESTfull webservices using Jersey(JAX-RS), EJB3.0, JPA, Oracle

 Copyright &copy; @anandk26 and @aakash_agarwal